thatjohnmartin/stacks/README.md

 Create the environment:

-	virtualenv stacks-env
+	virtualenv env
-	stacks-env/bin/pip install -r requirements.txt
+	source env/bin/activate

-Activate the virtualenv, and run the rebuild script to sync and add fixtures to the database:
+	pip install -r requirements.txt

-	stacks-env/bin/activate
+Run the rebuild script to sync and add fixtures to the database:

 	./rebuild.sh

 Start the Django development server: